Fascinating Symbolic Meaning of the Phoenix

 In Chinese wisdom, the phoenix is commonly seen in twos, male and female.
 But it’s not as simple as gender identification.
 Two phoenixes together represent yin and yang.
 Now we’re talking about symbolic themes of balance, duality and polarity.
 The female meaning of the phoenix deals with yin energy.
 Yin phoenix is passive, intuitive, moon, winter.
 Conversely the yang (male) phoenix is iconic of assertion, action, sun, summer.
 These are just a few of a long list of yin-yang meanings.
 As a whole, a dynamic phoenix duo is an emblem of divine, immortal partnership.
 In fact, a display (illustration, embroidery, etc) of two phoenixes were commonly extended as a wedding gift.
 It was said to be an auspicious gift, insuring a happily-ever-after lived marriage.

-As with most symbols found in many cultures over ages of history, the phoenix represents a lot more depth and breadth than what’s listed in this article.
+As with most symbols found in many cultures over history, the phoenix represents a lot more depth and breadth than what’s listed in this article.
 If you have an affinity for the phoenix, don’t stop here in learning more about this magnificent creature.
 Take the time to do more research and discover more about the meaning of the phoenix.
 To be sure, there is tons more to be discovered.
 Like…did you know the phoenix might actually be based on the peacock?
 Yep, many historians figure rather than a mythological creature, the phoenix is quite real, and it was seen in reality as a peacock.
 Which, interestingly, has symbolic symbolic meanings as does the phoenix.
 Check out more about symbolic peacock meaning here.

-If you liked this page, be sure to check out the links at the end of this page for more relevant information on symbolic meanings.
+If you liked this article, be sure to check out the other links on this page for more relevant information on symbolic meanings.
 I really hope these insights into the symbolic meaning of the phoenix are inspiring for you.
 As always, thanks for reading!